About This Chapter

 11. Implicit Differentiation: Examples & Formula

-This lesson will take you through the method of implicit differentiation with multiple examples and a quiz at the end to test your knowledge.
+This lesson takes you through the method of implicit differentiation.
 Implicit differentiation utilizes all of your basic derivative rules to find the derivative of equations that are not in standard form.

 12. Substitution Techniques for Difficult Integrals